ChinmaySonar/cs263-runtime-systems-python/README.md

 ## Week 8
 ### Goals
-* Compare python and pypy collectors on different benchmarks.
+* Compare python and pypy garbage collectors on different benchmarks.
 Note the qualitative difference.
 * Observe effect of nursery size and L2 (last level cache) of the system for pypy garbage collector.
 * Observe significant effects of changing threshold levels
 ### Completed